eh8/acstor/levelup/README.md

 # LevelUp demo: Using Azure Container Storage for a sample store application

 Welcome to this LevelUp demo!
-Today, you'll be accomplishing the following:
+Today, you will:

 - Create a resource group
 - Install an Azure CLI extension